Chapter 2 Chapter 2

 I nibbled on my bottom lip.
 “Whatever happens, it doesn’t change anything between us.”

 She threw her head back and laughed.
-“Easy for you to say.”
+“That’s a lie, and you know it.”

 Reya buckled forward and cried out.
 She clutched her arm.
 “It’s happening.”